omar-wanis/Egyptian-Universities-Guide/README.md

 ## User personas:
 - General secondary education schools,  Al-Azhar Secondary Education schools, international schools graduates, Equivalency students from abroad.
 ##
-- This is the front-end part of the project.
+- This is the front-end part of the project